 - Bose QuietComfort Earbuds: These true wireless earbuds are as comfortable as they come, and the winged ear tips are designed to accommodate nearly any ear shape.
 Bose’s ANC technology is top-notch, as it sound quality.

 - Huawei FreeBuds Pro: While it’s true that this headset limits certain features to Huawei handsets, it’s still a great pair of noise-cancelling earbuds with a good, consumer-friendly sound profile.

 - Razer Hammerhead USB-C ANC: The active noise-cancelling is quite good for the price, and Razer includes Comply memory foam ear tips to ensure a comfortable fit for nearly anyone.

 What you should know about noise-cancelling earbuds

-How does active noise cancelling work?
+How does active noise-cancelling work?

 We have a full explainer on the topic so you can read all about it if you’re interested, but the gist of it is that it all comes down to waves.
 When you add two waves that are lined up perfectly, the amplitude of the wave doubles.
-This is called “in-phase”, and wouldn’t really be too helpful in trying to cancel noise.
+This is called “in-phase,” and wouldn’t really be too helpful in trying to cancel noise.
 Instead, ANC headphones rely on something called destructive interference.
 This means that instead of the soundwaves being lined up perfectly so that the amplitude doubles, they are misaligned so that the peak of one wave lines up with the bottom of another.
-When this happens, the two waves cancel each other out and you’re left with something like in the picture below.
+When this happens, the two waves cancel each other out and you’re left with little external noise.